The Plaster of Thought-Walls (Translated)

 •Avijit Roy’s The Virus of Faith.
 Brother, I forgot to tag you.

-Hillol Dutta, anyone can also arrange to bring Chorom Udash’s book to Lighthouse.
-If I can be of any use, I’m always ready to help.
-Please, writers on my friends list, do let me know.
+Hillol Dutta, anyone can arrange to bring Chorom Udash’s book to Batighore.
+If I can be of any help, I’m always ready.
+Please let the writers in my friend list know.

 I’ll buy some more books by Shahabuddin Nagari sir from Dhaka.
 I’ve only bought In Hemingway’s Country so far.

-Oh yes, I bought Letters to Camellia.
-Those who haven’t bought it, go ahead and buy it.
+I bought Letters to Camellia.
+Those who haven’t bought it, go ahead and get it.

-In the city of diminishing income and lifespan.
+In the city of wasted income and age.
 In Dhaka.

 Books are my wife.
-If I don’t spend on my wife, should I spend on you instead?
+If I don’t spend money on my wife, should I spend it on you?

-I’ll be at the Bangla Academy book fair from noon today.
-Are any of you friends going to be around that area?
-It would be nice to meet.
+I’ll be at the Bangla Academy Book Fair from this afternoon.
+Will any friends be around there?
+Would love to meet.
 Yesterday evening too I met many people, most of them harmless cadre-types without weapons, claws, or teeth.
-I come to the fair every time; it seemed like this year’s sales are higher than other years… We had good conversations, a few people gave me books (I’ll acknowledge what books I took and received later); I didn’t return empty-handed either—I gave heartfelt blessings full of mind, soul, and heart.
-Finding a well-off and kind-hearted father-in-law and finding a well-off and kind-hearted friend—both are matters of fortune!… I understood that no one goes bankrupt by giving and receiving books.
+I come to the fair every time; it seemed like this year’s sales are higher than other years…… Had good conversations, got a couple of books from people (I’ll acknowledge what books I took and received later); I didn’t return empty-handed either—gave blessings filled with heart, soul, and chest.
+Getting a well-off and kind-hearted father-in-law and getting a well-off and kind-hearted friend—both are matters of fortune!…… I realized that no one goes bankrupt by giving and receiving books.

 1 March 2014